Ac6Embedded/apollo-docs/docs/security/cra/documentation-and-sbom.md

 - **Article 13(13)** requires keeping the technical documentation and the EU declaration of conformity available to market-surveillance authorities for **at least 10 years after placing on the market, or for the support period-whichever is longer**.
 - **Annex VII** provides the minimum content list.

-**What this means for embedded teams:** treat the technical file as a versioned, reproducible “release evidence pack” tied to each shipped firmware/hardware variant.
+**What this means for embedded teams:** treat the technical file as a versioned, reproducible "release evidence pack" tied to each shipped firmware/hardware variant.

 ---